 Extended Time on the ACT

-Some students who have requested accommodations from the ACT receive extended time on the test.
-With an update in 2018, approved students have 50% extended time for each section of the ACT.
+Some students who have requested accommodations from the ACT receive extended time on the test thanks to updated policy in 2018, approved students have 50% extended time for each section of the ACT.

 - 70 minutes to complete English

 - 90 minutes to complete Mathematics